mooltipass/minible/translators_guidelines.md

 - In a terminal, type "python2 bundle.py"
 - Overwrite the miniblebundle.img file located in /share/misc with the one that was just generated
 - Start the emulator

 Before overwriting miniblebundle.img, do not forget to close both windows opened by the device emulator.

 ## [](#header-2)Notes
 As you'll have noticed by now, the device contains around 125 strings.
 All of them (except maybe 10) can be displayed on the emulator screen following the indications shown in "0_EN_US_english_strings.txt".
-To review your translations, we would appreciate if you could perhaps save screen captures of your translations by using a simple software such as <a href="https://clipclip.com/">clipclip</a> on Windows to automatically save window captures taken with the Alt-PrtScrn shortcut.
+To facilitate the review process, we would appreciate if you could save screen captures of your translations by using a simple software such as <a href="https://clipclip.com/">clipclip</a> on Windows to automatically save window captures taken with the Alt-PrtScrn shortcut.
+The Mooltipass team thanks you for your time and contribution!